Apply to AFROTC

 - At least 3 years (6 semesters) of college remaining

-- Be able to pass medical examination and physical fitness test
+- Be able to pass a medical examination and physical fitness test

 ![]() ![]() |